-Under the terms of the employment agreements with Messrs.
-Cornelison, Gaut and McCollum, the reasons for termination of employment (other than death) are defined as follows:
+Under the terms of the agreements with Messrs.
+McCollum, Cornelison, Gaut, and Brown, the reasons for termination of employment (other than death) are defined as follows:

 (i) Retirement means either (a) retirement at or after normal retirement age (either voluntarily or under Halliburton's retirement policy) or (b) voluntary termination of employment in accordance with Halliburton's early retirement policy for other than a Good Reason.
-Good Reason means a termination of employment by employee (a) because of a material breach by Halliburton of any material provision of the employment agreement, provided such termination occurs within sixty days after the expiration of the notice period, or (b) within six months after a material reduction in the employee's rank or responsibility.
+"Good Reason" means a termination of employment by employee because of (a) a material breach by Halliburton of any material provision of the employment agreement, or (b) a material reduction in employee's rank or responsibility with Halliburton, provided that (i) employee provides written notice to Halliburton of the circumstances employee claims constitute "Good Reason" within ninety calendar days of the first to occur of such circumstances, (ii) such breach remains uncorrected for thirty calendar days following written notice, and (iii) employee's termination occurs within one hundred eighty calendar days after the date that the circumstances employee claims constitute Good Reason first occurred.